 Using Additional Local IPs to Directly Attach Networks

 Additional local IP addresses are a combination of a box level IP address and a direct attached route.
 The route becomes active when the network configuration is activated; the route is never pending because of the additional IP address.
 Add the Additional IP addresses (CONFIGURATION > Configuration Tree > Box > Network).
 IP addresses assigned on box level should not be used on the service layer of a high availability cluster.
 When using the IP address on box level, the route will remain active even if the assigned services are running on the other firewall in the HA cluster.

 Gateway Routes (Next Hop Routing)

 To reach networks that cannot be directly accessed, you must define gateway routes.
-A common gateway route is the default route (0.0.0.0/0), which will forward all packets not belonging to one of the directly attached networks to the remote gateway provided by the ISP.
+A common gateway route is the default route (0.0.0.0/0), which will forward all packets not belonging to one of the direct attached networks to the remote gateway provided by the ISP.
 Before adding a gateway route, a direct route must be configured.
 Otherwise, you cannot contact the next hop IP address.
 If you are using multiple gateway routes for the same target network, you must give them different route metrics.
 Gateway routes automatically monitor the gateway IP address.
-When the gateway is no longer considered healthy 6535 is added to the metric of the route.
+When the gateway is no longer considered healthy, 6535 is added to the metric of the route.
 Routes with a metric above 65535 are considered to be down.
-To define a gateway route, you must enter:
+To define a gateway route, you must enter the following: